 If you have concerns about your body not being how you would like it, you are definitely not alone.
 Many people feel this way!
-But it certainly can be a tricky time when you are a young person, and there feels like a great deal of pressure to look a certain way and to fit in your CF team, as there may be some tips they can offer you that could help.
+But it certainly can be a tricky time when you are a young person, and there feels like a great deal of pressure to look a certain way and to fit in.